dz529770-a11y/my-app-privacy-policy/PRIVACY_POLICY.md

 We may update this privacy policy.
 The current version is always available:
 - Inside the app: *Settings → Privacy Policy*.
-- On the app's page in RuStore.
+- On the app's page in RuStore and AppGallery.

 ### 9. Contacts